-Israel has a strong economy, led by an export-oriented high-tech sector and a spirit of innovation that continues to attract interest from U.S. companies looking for investment, acquisition and partnership opportunities.
-The market is primed for imports from U.S. manufacturers of high-end equipment with technology advantages over competition and for U.S. components that can be integrated into Israeli systems, either for domestic use or for re-export.
+Israel has a strong economy, led by an export-oriented high-tech sector and a spirit of innovation that attracts interest from U.S. companies looking for investment, acquisition and partnership opportunities.
+The market is primed for imports from U.S. manufacturers of high-end equipment with technological advantages over competition and for U.S. components that can be integrated into Israeli systems, either for domestic use or for re-export.

 In 2021, Israel imported $ 90.1 billion worth of merchandise from the world.
 The top five Israel imports from the world were: raw materials (43%%); consumer goods (26%); investments goods (15%); fuels (10%); and diamonds (6%).

 U.S. exports of merchandise to Israel in 2021 accounted for 13% of Israel’s total imports of merchandise from the world.
 The top five U.S. exports to Israel in 2021 included: miscellaneous manufactured commodities (25.5%); computer & electronic products (23.2%); transportation equipment (10.7%); chemicals (8.6%); and machinery, except electrical (7.6%).